On today’s episode, I’m tackling G is for Geoduck and Grouper.

 Where can you find geoduck?

-You can find geoduck in the Pacific Northwest, think Washington State and British Columbia, but related species are also found from Argentina to New Zealand and Japan.
+Geoducks are found in the Pacific Northwest, in Washington State and British Columbia, but related species are also found from Argentina to New Zealand and Japan.

 Geoduck is a burrowing clam.
 Its shell is soft and averages around six inches.
 Its neck or siphon can grow as long as three feet.
-The clam weighs about two to three pounds on average but can grow up to fourteen pounds.
-Undoubtedly the most unusual thing about this species is its appearance.
+The clam weighs about two to three pounds on average but can grow to fourteen.
+Undoubtedly, the most unusual thing about this species is its appearance.
 Its neck looks like an elephant trunk growing out of its shell.

 Seafood Watch and Environmental Defense Find rate Geoduck best choice and a good alternative.
 No red labels on this species!
-Geoduck populations are healthy and the method of harvest doesn’t harm the habitat.
-Clam diggers use a handheld water jet called a stinger, to extract the clams from the sand.
+Geoduck populations are healthy, and the harvest method doesn’t harm the habitat.
+Clam diggers use a handheld water jet called a stinger to extract the clams from the sand.
 There’s a YouTube link in the show notes so you can see Geoduck harvesting in

 So where can you buy geoduck?

-Get this.
-Taylor Shellfish harvests and ships about 700,000 clams annually.
-Most of it goes to China.
-Clearly, Geoduck farming is a huge business.
+Get this: Taylor Shellfish harvests and ships about 700,000 clams annually, most of which go to China.
+Geoduck farming is a huge business.

 You should know that even those the seafood recommendations guides give geoduck a good rating, there are some environmental concerns regarding commercial geoduck clamming.
-PVC pipes and nets float away, storms toss the netting ashore, the farming itself disrupts other marine creatures and birds who rely on that habitat.
+PVC pipes and nets float away, storms toss the netting ashore, and farming disrupts other marine creatures and birds who rely on that habitat.

-But for now, your best bet is to find that awesome sushi bar and enjoy.
+But for now, your best bet is to find that awesome sushi bar and enjoy it.

-Let’s take a quick break and I’ll be right back with G if for Grouper.
+Let’s take a quick break, and I’ll be right back with G is for Grouper.

 Welcome to G is for Grouper part of the program.

-Pan seared or grilled with a kiss of salt, pepper and olive oil, topped with a dollop of garlic aioli and nestled between a warm, soft toasted bun takes me straight back to blue skies, soft sandy beaches, and palm trees.
+Pan-seared or grilled with a kiss of salt, pepper, and olive oil, topped with a dollop of garlic aioli, and nestled between a warm, soft, toasted bun, it takes me straight back to blue skies, soft sandy beaches, and palm trees.
 Just add Jimmy Buffet and an icy Margarita.
 Hello, grouper sandwich.

-I’m sure I ate more grouper than any other species of fish when I lived in the Florida Keys for ten years.
+I’m sure I ate more grouper than any other fish species when I lived in the Florida Keys for ten years.
 And I can assure you, I was not the only one.

 Grouper is meaty and tender.
 Mild and sweet.

-And grouper makes for more than just an uh-mazing fish sandwich.
-It’s a versatile fish and because of its meaty texture and thick flakes, grouper is suited for the oven, the grill, or the stovetop.
+Grouper is more than just an amazing fish sandwich.
+It’s a versatile fish, and because of its meaty texture and thick flakes, it is suited for the oven, the grill, or the stovetop.

-Most of the grouper I ate back in the day was either black or red, the two most common grouper species in Florida at the time.
-There were other species like the gag, scamp, yellowmouth, yellowfin, and the great goliath grouper to mention a few.
+Most of the grouper I ate back in the day was either black or red, the two most common species in Florida at the time.
+Other species included the gag, scamp, yellowmouth, yellowfin, and great goliath grouper, to mention a few.

-And when you’ve ever fished for grouper, you know how tough a fight these squat slow moving fish can be.
-They like to burrow under rocks and let me tell you, I’ve cut more lines because a stubborn grouper just wouldn’t budge.
+And when you’ve ever fished for grouper, you know how tough a fight these squat, slow-moving fish can be.
+They like to burrow under rocks and let me tell you, I’ve cut more lines because a stubborn grouper wouldn’t budge.
 But when you do land a grouper, it is party time.

 So how do you know which grouper to buy?